ttscoff/bunch/bunch-files/interactivity.md

 ### Query Arrays {#array}

-The simpler syntax is an "array," which is just a list of items.
+The simplest syntax for multiple choice is an "array," which is just a list of items.
 Whatever the name of the choice is, that's what will be run, so it's mostly useful for selecting apps by name.

 An array is defined by `?[...]`.
 Items in an array are separated by either a comma or a newline, whitespace (indentation, blank lines) is ignored.